MixPayProtocol/developers.mixpay.me/docs/guides/integration/using-raw-api.md

 4. When the customer finishes paying crypto ( depending on what cryptocurrency the customer chooses to pay, the delay varies from 5 seconds to 30mins or more), showing a "Waiting Payment Processing" hint to the customer;

-5. In the meantime, the App client uses the `orderId` to call [payments-results API](/api/payments/payments-results) for checking payment results.
-Or using the [Payment Callback](/api/payments/payment-callback) on your server side.
+5. In the meantime, your merchant server polls the [Payment Result API](/api/payments/payments-results) or receives a [Payment Callback](/api/payments/payment-callback).
+The App should query your backend, not call MixPay directly to decide fulfillment.

-6. It's recommended to make the Payments Results API call every two seconds.
+6. Choose a polling interval appropriate for your application and rate limits, and stop only when the server observes `success` or `failed`.

 ### Pay with Mixin wallet